-- C. Officers only have permissions in evidence.com to view data created by the BWC assigned to them.
+- a.
+Inspection of all portable recording system data by deceased individuals' next of kin, legal representation of next of kin and/or other parent of deceased individual's child. - b.
+Release of portable recording system/BWC data (will follow requirements set forth in Minnesota Statute13.825). - c.
+Exceptions to the inspection and/or release of this data afforded to the chief law enforcement officer and steps that must be taken to enact an exception. - C. Officers only have permissions in evidence.com to view data created by the BWC assigned to them.
 Officers needing to review data created by another officer's BWC may: - 1) Ask the officer who created the data to show it. - 2) Ask the officer who created the data to assign rights to view it in evidence.com. - 3) Ask a supervisor to play it. - D. Critical Incidents and Review of Data.

-Officer(s) involved in a Critical Incident may view and/or listen to BWC Data of the incident only after:
+Officer(s) involved in a Critical Incident may view and/or listen to BWC data of the incident only after:

-- 1) The officer has met with legal counsel or the Saint Paul Police Federation representative, if those entities are requested by the officer, and - The officer and legal counsel have met with the investigative entity or designee regarding the process for a Critical Incident set out in General Order 246.09.
+- 1) The officer has met with legal counsel or the Saint Paul Police Federation representative, if those entities are requested by the officer, and - 2) The officer and legal counsel have met with the investigative entity or designee regarding the process for a Critical Incident set out in General Order 246.09.

-SECTION 21.
+SECTION 22.
 SHOWING BWC DATA WITH WITNESSES OR THE PUBLIC